HomeSigiriyaKing Kashyapa I

 Reign: 473–495 CE

-Kingdom: sigiriya
+Kingdom: Sigiriya

-King Kashyapa I (473–495 CE) – Kashyapa I is one of Sri Lanka's most enigmatic rulers, infamous for patricide and famed for constructing Sigiriya—a fortress-palace atop a monolithic rock.
+Kashyapa I (473–495 CE) is one of Sri Lanka's most enigmatic rulers, infamous for patricide and famed for constructing Sigiriya—a fortress-palace atop a monolithic rock.
 After murdering his father Dhatusena and usurping the throne, he relocated the capital to Sigiriya, creating a defensive stronghold adorned with frescoes and hydraulic gardens.
 His 22-year reign blended paranoia (fearing his exiled brother Moggallana's vengeance) with artistic brilliance.
 Eventually, Moggallana returned with an army; Kashyapa I died in battle.
 His legacy is dual: architectural genius marred by moral transgression, illustrating the tension between aesthetic achievement and ethical kingship.